sensor-dream/APIVOF/guidelines/list-info/o-packs-in-system-fedora-34.md

 <summary>os-prober</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : Probes disks on the system for installed operating systems
+Short desc    : Probes disks on the system for installed operating systems
 URL          : http://kitenet.net/~joey/code/os-prober/
-Лицензия     : GPLv2+ and GPL+
+License      : GPLv2+ and GPL+
-Описание     : This package detects other OSes available on a system and outputs the results
+Descript     : This package detects other OSes available on a system and outputs the results
              : in a generic machine-readable format.
 Support for new OSes and Linux
              : distributions can be added easily.
 ```